Lesson 5: Old Testament Organization (Part 2)

 • Which other prophet did that?
 (Jonah)

 Nahum is God’s voice to the Assyrians, announcing their destruction.
-Incidentally, Judah is also part of his audience, as they are comforted by this fact.
+Incidentally, Judah is also part of his audience.
+They are comforted by this fact.

 This all takes place about 100 years after the ministry of Jonah.
 At the end of the book of Jonah, Nineveh is repentant of their sin, but it must not have lasted long.
 Nahum condemns them and tells them their judgment is certain.